 We can all agree that step-parenting is hard.
 And complicated.
-Often times the hardest parts are what is presented by the stepchildren and their behaviours.
+Often times the hardest parts are what is presented by the stepchildren and their behaviors.
 Sometimes we have a really hard time getting to know the children, let alone liking them and loving them can be a big stretch, too.
 Everybody is adjusting to so many changes.
 There are really tough dynamics to navigate plus a lot of complications with another team of players on the field.
-But I want to shed a little light on one of the dynamics that comes into play for the children of divorced parents.
-It’s loss and grief.
+But I want to shed a little light on one of the dynamics that come into play for the children of divorced parents.
+It is loss and grief.
 This may be a big clue as to why it’s so hard to connect with the stepchildren or even establish a positive relationship with them.
-It also gives you a clue into their behaviour- why on earth are they doing or saying what it is they are.
+It also gives you a clue into their behavior – why on earth are they doing or saying what it is they are.

 Shock may look like compliance.
 We can call this the honeymoon stage.
-You know, best behaviour kind of stuff.
+You know, the best behavior kind of stuff.
 Or maybe you’ll see aloofness because they aren’t sure about you yet, and you haven’t earned the authority figure role at this stage.
 This usually happens fairly early in the process.
 So as the news is breaking, Protest may look like anger and defiance-like in your face and screw-you-you’re-not-my-real-mom attitude.
-This phase in particular can get really drawn out.
+This phase, in particular, can get really drawn out.
 Especially if they have parents at either residence adding fuel to the fire.
 Denial is common here as well.
 Also, maybe they don’t want to come for their time with dad.

 Unfortunately, you may be the easy target for that pent up fear and anger, as it’s way easier to blame you when they aren’t loyal to you.
 It’s a loss and grief cycle that is being misdirected at you.
 Understanding this perspective can also ease the burden of you feeling like the bad guy and feeling like you can’t win.
-So for you, disengaging from the negative behaviours playing on centre stage will be helpful.
+So for you, disengaging from the negative behaviors playing on center stage will be helpful.
 Knowing that you are not the one they are truly angry at will help you compartmentalize.
-Creating some boundaries of what is acceptable behaviour and what is not framed though the lens of grief and loss, will also be helpful.
-Then always self care ladies, self care!
+Creating some boundaries of what is acceptable behavior and what is not, framed through the lens of grief and loss, will also be helpful.
+Then always self-care ladies, self-care!